melanieharo22/cse15l-lab-reports/labreport3.md

 ![Image](https://github.com/melanieharo22/cse15l-lab-reports/blob/main/Image%205-7-23%20at%206.24%20PM.jpeg)
 Here I am in my working directory and used the find command to look for directories with the word "Documents" and as you can see I have a long list of different subdirectories and files with "Documents" in their path. <br />

 There are many other alternative commands to find, my personal favorite being **fd**.
 It is a more evolved alternative to find and it is written in Rust.
 Its intention was to have a friendlier approach to the find command with better user interface and faster performance.
 However, it is a command you have to install.
-I installed it by opening [Homebrew](https://brew.sh/).
+I installed it using [Homebrew](https://brew.sh/).
 Homebrew is a package manager and you can download lots of cool packages on there!
 Some of the cool ones I have gotten access to include **cmatrix** which just does the following: <br />
 ![Image](https://raw.githubusercontent.com/melanieharo22/cse15l-lab-reports/main/Image%205-7-23%20at%206.41%20PM.jpeg) <br />

 and **neofetch** <br />